School Committee - October 11, 2023

 So do you like those?

-Um, and I was just wondering if you could maybe try and figure out what's being said.
+And I was just wondering if you could maybe try and figure out what's being said.

-um not fully utilized and have been historically used in different areas and so um you know we definitely use our supplies and our professional developments to meet our needs we also know that in times of unexpected costs whether it's special education transportation or other things we need to
+And so, you know, we definitely use our supplies and our professional developments to meet our needs.
+We also know that in times of unexpected costs, whether it's special education, transportation, or other things, we need to find ways in order to help fund those.

-And the other thing that I'm saying is that we're continuing to, you know, each year realign our budget in a way that more accurately meets our needs, because historically there again have been some areas that, you know, have not been completely aligned to needs and been used in other areas, not just this past year, but in past years as well.
+There have not.
+And I, the other thing that I'm saying is that we're continuing to, you know, each year realign our budget in a way that more accurately meets our needs.
+Because historically, there again, have been some areas that, you know, have not been completely aligned to needs and been used in other areas, not just this past year, but in past years as well.
+And I think the school committee and administration and the STA are very excited about that professional development committee.

 So I was wondering if you could address the issue of the nutrition account, $50,000.

-Could you describe that?
+Could you, could you describe that?
+Sure.

-district is permitted to charge indirect costs to grants as well as food service accounts.
+So the district is permitted to charge indirect costs to grants as well as food service accounts.

 In FY22, the prior finance director did calculate indirect costs for food service.

-There was a finding on the corrective action plan that DESE had issued to the district to be completed that the indirect costs for FY22 did need to be reimbursed to the food service department.
+There was a finding on the corrective action plan that DESE had issued to the district to be completed, that the indirect costs for FY22 did need to be reimbursed to the food service department.

-Because of the lateness in the fiscal year, it was, I want to say it was right around April, May, when we were going back and forth with them regarding the corrective action plan, I did ask if we would be permitted to do so in FY24.
+Because of the lateness in the fiscal year, it was, I want to say it was right around April, May, when we were going back and forth with them regarding the corrective action plan.
+I did ask if we would be permitted to do so in FY24.
+And they said that that would be fine, knowing that we would be able to offset the charges going back to food service for the indirect costs for FY22 with additional indirect costs collected in FY24.

 Oh, can I, I'm so sorry, Shauna and Adam, I just want one more question, which is, could you talk a little bit about the issue of the transfers?

+And that usually takes place the end of July through August.
 And moving forward, those transfers will be brought to school committee for school committee to review and approve prior to transfers being made.

-Were you hiding any information from us that prevented us from making the best decision possible when we negotiated with the union?
+So a final question that is, Ellen, we sat in six months of negotiations together, were you, were you hiding any information from us that, that, you know, prevented us from making the best decision possible when we negotiated with the union?

 No.